-- BSc (Hons) Diagnostic radiography or equivalent
+- BSc (Hons) Diagnostic Radiography or equivalent

-- A reference from the clinical department
+- A supporting statement and reference from their employer

 Months of entry

 This course has been designed to support the advancing practice of radiographers in the field of Computed Tomography (CT).
 Between April 2019 and March 2020, 44.9 million diagnostic imaging examinations took place in England alone of which 6 million were CT scans.
 This is an increase of 5.2% on the year 2018-19 and it is fully expected that this will continue year on year.